aeporreca/funkdigen2/README.md

   4 : 0;
 ```

-With the command-line option `-i` (or `--internal`) you can also get the output in the internal `funkdigen2` format, which is described in the [paper](https://doi.org/10.48550/arXiv.2302.13832) itself (Definitions 1, 2 and 23, as well as Examples 10 and 25); this is a bit faster and asymptotically smaller ($O(n \log n)$ vs quadratic space) but, since only `funkdigen2` and its predecessor use this format, it is probably only useful if you are trying to understand how the algorithms work.
+With the command-line option `-i` (or `--internal`) you can also get the output in the internal `funkdigen2` format, which is described in the [paper](https://doi.org/10.48550/arXiv.2302.13832) itself (Definitions 1, 2 and 14, as well as in the examples); this is a bit faster and asymptotically smaller ($O(n \log n)$ vs quadratic space) but, since only `funkdigen2` and its predecessor use this format, it is probably only useful if you are trying to understand how the algorithms work.

 A functional digraph has zero or more (weakly) connected components consisting of a limit cycle with (rooted, unordered, directed) trees having their roots along this cycle.
 This is reflected by the isomorphism codes used internally:

 - The [isomorphism code of a tree](https://doi.org/10.1007/978-3-030-81885-2_4) of $n$ nodes is the list of integer obtained by concatenating the list $[n]$ with the codes of its immediate subtrees, computed recursively, in lexicographic order.
 For instance, the almost-complete binary tree of 6 nodes has code [6, 2, 1, 3, 1, 1].
 - The code of a connected component is the [lexicographically minimal rotation](https://en.wikipedia.org/wiki/Lexicographically_minimal_string_rotation) of the list of codes of its trees, in the order in which they appear along the limit cycle.
-- The code of a functional digraph is the list of codes of its components, sorted nondecreasingly according to the order in which the components are generated (by Algorithm 1 in the [paper](https://doi.org/10.48550/arXiv.2302.13832), which is neither lexicographic, nor “nice” to describe, unfortunately).
+- The code of a functional digraph is the list of codes of its components, sorted nondecreasingly according to the order in which the components are generated (by Algorithm 1 in the [paper](https://arxiv.org/abs/2302.13832v2), which is neither lexicographic, nor “nice” to describe, unfortunately).

 This is precisely the kind of output obtained when using the `-i` option: